Introduction

 Force limits (buckling)

-When a force in x-direction is applied buckling can occur, for the buckling shape depicted above the buckling force is:
+When a force in x-direction is applied buckling can occur, for equations to calculate the buckling load see Beam Theory: Buckling.

 Design guidelines